kirbykevinson/kirbykevinson.gitlab.io/content/about/playlist.md

 TLDR: God bless the YouTube algorithm.

-Using copyrighted cover art is not the best idea, so I decided to recreate everything with stock images (work in progress).
+Using copyrighted cover art is not the best idea, so I decided to recreate everything with stock images.

 ## MFSB